 - Special Guest: Kelsey Grammer as Sideshow Bob

 - Villain Love Song: "Somethin' Stupid" may count in this context, as it is a duet between Sideshow Bob and his current Love Interest, Selma.
-Of course, it's not really needed to seduce her, as they're already engaged.
+It's not really needed to seduce her, as they're already engaged.